 You can help your child figure out ways to connect with people more effectively.

 Learning to self-advocate can help your child feel more in control and educate other kids.

-Finding ways to showcase your child’s strengths may help him find like-minded friends.
+Finding ways to showcase your grade-schooler’s strengths may help your child find like-minded friends.